Factum Foundation & Skene Catling de la Peña revive AaltoSiilo

 the interventions are centered around stripping the derelict structure ‘back to its purest form’ | image © Lauri Klemola

-DB: Adapting the structure from an industrial silo to one that is for the community must have presented several design constraints.
+DB: Adapting the structure from an industrial silo to a place for the community must have presented several design constraints.
 How have they inspired creative solutions?

 The walls are also made of 10-centimeter-thick uninsulated concrete in a structure on the edge of the Arctic Circle where temperatures are far below freezing for much of the year.
 We are working with an innovative MEP engineer on this.